Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 For 19 Years A Chorister in This Church

-Caled To His rest June 4th 1878 Aged 69
+Called To His rest June 4th 1878 Aged 69

 His mercy is on them that fear Him throughout all generations."

-Seth Charles Ward was born in on 15th May 1809 in Camberwell, Surrey, England, to parents Seth Stephen War, and Maria Black.
+Seth Charles Ward was born on 15th May 1809 in Camberwell, Surrey, England, to parents Seth Stephen Ward, and Maria Black.
 On the 26th September 1840 Seth married Rose Barraud at Saint Giles, Camberwell Church Street, Southwark.
 Seth is listed on his marriage certificate as being a Clerk in court in Chancery.

 On the 1841 Census Seth and Rose can be found living in Queen's Row, Grove Lane, Camberwell, Southwark.
 On the 22nd August 1841 they celebrated the birth of their son Percival Seth Ward.
 Their daughter Marion Rose Ward followed in 1843 and another son, Bernard Stephen Ward on 5th August 1846.
 The family is still living in Queen's Row in Grove Lane, Camberwell in 1851.
 In 1854 another daughter Dora May ward was born but sadly she was to pass away in 1855.